Pitz72/TheSafePlace-React/documentazione/index.md

 # Indice della Documentazione

-Questo file funge da indice centrale per tutta la documentazione del progetto "The Safe Place" v0.6.2 "I Save You".
+Questo file funge da indice centrale per tutta la documentazione del progetto "The Safe Place" v0.6.4 "How hard is it to wade across a river?".

 ## 📋 Documenti Principali